-When you are starting out with Objectives and Key Results, it's easy to set goals for the quarter and then completely forget about them.
+When you are starting out with Objectives and Key Results and weekly planning, it’s easy to set goals for the quarter and then completely forget about them.
 This is obviously a problem, as not keeping goals in mind can halt company progress and undo all that hard work that went into planning the Objectives in the first place!

 The best solution for this problem is to incorporate Weekly Planning into your OKR cycle.